 - Keep a Bible study journal and write down biblical study notes.
 Later, reflect on your revision notes so to keep you fresh in your knowledge of Christ.

-- Call, email or text those who you have witnessed to or care about on a regular basis, put it on your calendar it that might help.
+- Call, email, or text those who you have witnessed to or care about regularly, put it on your calendar it that might help.